pbsurya/data-structure-CSA03167/README.md

 8.2.
 Implement Binary Search Tree and perform Insertion and Deletion<br />
 8.3.
 Create Binary Search Tree with Tree Traversal (Inorder, Preorder, Postorder and Level order)<br />

+ Day 9<br/>
+ implement a c program for avl tree and perform insertion and deletion of nodes<br/>